 Cade Hildreth: What is your goal with regard to raising investor funding?

 James Lovgren: In February the company closed a $3.1M financing round led by Hatteras venture partners and a syndicate that includes Harris & Harris Group, LabCorp, KTB and Mountain Group Capital.
+We will have news on a new round of financing soon.
+To learn more about ORIG3N’s innovation, visit them at ORIG3N.com or contact James Lovgren.

 Do you have questions about ORIG3N or iPSCs in general?
 Ask them in the comments below.